JD Power Releases 2011 Car Insurance Rankings

 While Amica Mutual is the only included company to score near perfect ratings in customer satisfaction in the JD Power study, two other auto insurers, New Jersey Manufacturers Insurance Co. and the United Services Automobile Association (USAA) also scored extremely high ratings, but are not included in the survey due to their restricted memberships.
 New Jersey Manufacturers Insurance is only open to New Jersey Business & Industry Association members, State of New Jersey employees, and current or previous policyholders.
 USAA insurance is open only to U.S. military personnel and their families.

-One new development from this year’s J.D.
-Power study is that those who only obtain car insurance from an insurer are now as satisfied as those who bundle multiple policies with insurers.
+One of the key findings from this year’s J.D.
+Power study is that those who only obtain car insurance from an insurer are now as satisfied as those who bundle multiple types of coverage with insurers, such as auto coverage and homeowners insurance.
 In previous years, customers who had bundled policies tended to be more satisfied than car insurance-only customers.

-While customers may not be as prone to being satisfied by bundling discounts, newer forms of discounts such as accident forgiveness showed significant boosts to the scores of insurers that offer them.
+While customers may not be as prone to being satisfied by bundling discounts, newer forms of discounts such as accident forgiveness, loyalty discounts, or discounts for vehicle safety features showed significant boosts to the scores of insurers that offer them.
+More affordable rates translates to higher levels of customer satisfaction.
+Most major insurers offer a variety of discounts, so make sure to discuss your options with your auto insurance company.